hongtaoh/ht_py_module/README.md

-# Base Very Simple Module
+# A Sample Simple Python Module

 This package provides a very simple example module with basic arithmetic operations.